Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: Discussion

 We also discussed the \pkg{glmmrOptim} package, which provides algorithms for identifying approximate optimal experimental designs for studies with correlated observations.
 Again, this package is design to complement existing resources.
 The package was built to implement a range of relevant algorithms, and so provides the only software for c-optimal designs with correlated observations.
-However, for other types of optimality, including D-, A, or I-, other packages will be required, particularly \pkg{skpr}, although we are not aware of approaches that can handle these types of optimality yet for designs with correlated experimental conditions.
+However, for other types of optimality, including D-, A, or I-, other packages will be required, particularly \pkg{skpr}, although we are not aware of approaches that can handle these types of optimality yet for designs with correlated experimental units.
 One of the advantages of the integrated approach offered by our package is that one can quickly generate the design produced by the algorithm and interrogate it to calculate statistics like power, generate relevant matrices for subsequent analyses, and to simulate data.

-Planned future developments of the package include allowing for heteroskedastic models with specification of functions to describe the individual-level variance and adding more complex models such as hurdle models and multivariate models.
-We have also developed a further package that builds on \pkg{glmmrBase} to provide permutation-based inference building on the methods proposed in \citet{Watson2021b} and our R package \pkg{crctStepdown}.
+Planned future developments of the package include allowing for heteroskedastic models with specification of functions to describe the individual-level variance and adding more complex models such as hurdle models, mixture models, and multivariate models.